Rothamsted/knetminer/aratiny/README.md

 # AraTiny, Test Knetminer Instance

-This project and its submodules contains an instance of Knetminer, working on a tiny version of the Arabidopsis dataset (the same as the one used for [Docker](../docker)).
+This project and its submodules define an instance of Knetminer, working on a tiny sample of the Arabidopsis dataset (the same as the one used for [Docker](../docker)).

-The project has the double function of running automated integration tests (currently inside [aratiny-ws](aratiny-ws)) and to run a sample instance manually from your computer, [using simple commands](manual-test), so that you can try Knetminer and see the effect of new changes on your local (development) copy.
+The project has the double function of running automated integration tests (currently inside [aratiny-ws](aratiny-ws)) and running a Knetminer sample instance manually from your computer, [using simple commands](manual-test), so that you can try Knetminer and see the effect of new changes on your local (development) copy.

 ## Summary